Members in Jaishankar's delegation to UK test COVID positive, schedule modified | Politics

-Members of the small delegation accompanying External Affairs Minister S Jaishankar to the UK have tested positive for COVID-19, forcing the minister to take his remaining schedule here virtual as a ''measure of abundant caution''.
+Members of the small delegation accompanying External Affairs Minister S Jaishankar to the UK have tested positive for COVID-19, forcing the minister to take his remaining schedule here, including his in-person meetings at a G7 gathering, virtual as a ''measure of abundant caution''.

 ''Was made aware yesterday evening of exposure to possible Covid positive cases,'' Jaishankar said on Twitter on Wednesday.